 - Dirt and lack of lubrication: Built-up dirt and grime along with a lack of lubrication can throw rollers off-track.

 How to Fix Off-Track Garage Door Rollers

-Once you know the cause of your issue, you can be confident in your repair.
+Once you know the cause of your issue, you can be confident in your repairs and fix the off-track garage door.
 If your rollers came off due to a problem with your tracks, for instance, you’ll want to address the tracks before setting the rollers back into place.
 If there is an issue with your garage door track causing the rollers to be off, it’s important to have a professional take care of the repair.
 A professional garage door repair technician will tighten and secure all your hardware, clean your tracks using a household cleaner and lubricate all your metal hardware with a silicone spray.
-To fix garage door rollers that are off-track, they’ll follow these steps:
+To fix off-track garage door rollers, they’ll follow these steps:

 - Disconnect the power: Pull the rope hanging down from the motor to engage manual operation for the door.